YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     insufficient space for the corresponding subscript, the method sets :code:`prev.elemsUsed` to :code:`n`, and the :code:`len_alloc` of that :code:`C.ydb_buffer_t` structure to the actual space required.
-The method returns with a return code of INVSTRLEN.
+The method returns with an error return of INVSTRLEN.
 In this case the :code:`len_used` of that structure is greater than its :code:`len_alloc`.
   - Otherwise, it sets the structure :code:`prev` to reference the